cloudmesh-community/book/chapters/doc/plagiarism.md

 applies to you.
 In addition, if you work in a team you need to assure the entire team addresses plagiarism appropriately.

-In practice this means that the teachers of a course expect yo know plagiarism and you need to be informed about it.
-This is typically done in other courses.
+In practice this means that the teachers of a course expect you know what plagiarism is and you need to be abble to apply it in such a form in your writings that it does not occur.
+This is typically taught in other courses.
 However, as it is often overlooked by the student we are pointing it out here so we can make sure you contribute to courses that require you to write papers and reports.
 This also means you can